Word Gems

 Editor’s note: Yes, what if we have to actually use the minds God gave to us in order to “figure out how to live and what to believe”?
 Now, that’s a novel idea, one that’s escaped the attention of those so eager to surrender their brains to some denominated Dear Leader – be it the human or the printed form.

-Nevertheless, even at the time of Galatians, Paul understood that the legalistic, ritualistic mindset – concerning any religion, for Jew or Gentile! – is to be viewed as a “kindergarten” stage of human development, just the “ABCs” of reality, and even a kind of “prison” for the mind.
+Nevertheless, even at the time of Galatians, Paul understood that the legalistic, ritualistic mindset – concerning any religion, for Jew or Gentile – is to be viewed as a “kindergarten” stage of human development, just the “ABCs” of reality, and even a kind of “prison” for the mind.
 These are Paul's analogies, not mine.
-And they’re clear statements in Galatians - but we’re certain that fundamentalists will scurry to inform us that these clear words surely do not mean what they might ordinarily signify.
+And these are clear statements in Galatians - but we’re certain that fundamentalists will scurry to inform us that these clear words surely do not mean what they might ordinarily signify.

-There are entire books devoted, not so much to quiet, thoughtful rebuttal of Ehrman’s presentations – which is very difficult as Ehrman has the backing of the best scholars in the world – but, instead of rational discourse, we get from these fundamentalists, a personal attack on the Professor.
+There are entire books devoted, not so much to quiet, thoughtful rebuttal of Ehrman’s presentations – which is very difficult as Ehrman has the backing of the best scholars in the world – but, instead of rational discourse we get, from these fundamentalists, a personal attack on the Professor.

 Note this: an ad hominem assault is the mark of a false teacher.
-As they have no truth on their side, the indulge in the "attorney's last resort" ploy.
-We see untoward dynamic, this fake-news, in the article (above) on “the Pastorals”: the real Paul always engaged purported heresy with detailed, lawyerly, precise counter-argument.
+As they have no truth on their side, they indulge in the "attorney's last resort" ploy.
+We see this untoward dynamic, this fake-news, in the article (above) on “the Pastorals”: the real Paul always engaged purported heresy with detailed, lawyerly, precise counter-argument.
 But the forgers, the plastic-banana teachers, and their philosophical brethren today, go for character assassination along with pious platitudes of cultish origin.
-It’s all they have.
+It’s all they have, nothing of merit to say, only invective.